Financial Market Roundup

 POLICIES

-The European Central Bank (ECB) last met on September 12th and lowered their target interest rate by 60 basis points, the second rate cut this year.
-In a prepared statement it was noted that future decisions will be: “… based on its assessment of the inflation outlook in light of the incoming economic and financial data, the dynamics of underlying inflation and the strength of monetary policy transmission.”
-At the end of September, market participants expect two additional 25 basis point cuts from the ECB over the final quarter of 2024.
+The European Central Bank (ECB) last met on December 12th and lowered their target interest rate by 25 basis points, the third rate cut of 2024.
+In a prepared statement it was noted that future decisions: “… will be based on its assessment of the inflation outlook in light of the incoming economic and financial data, the dynamics of underlying inflation and the strength of monetary policy transmission.”
+At the end of December, market participants expect another 25-basis point cut from the ECB at its first meeting in 2025, at the end of January, and four-or-five 25 basis point cuts for the entire year.

 EQUITY